About this book

 In Gaston's marvellous, riotous, Rabelaisian world, Gargoyles are physical manifestations of the disfigurements and contortions to which we human beings subject ourselves.
 Indeed, as Gaston wrote each story, he sketched out a distinct gargoyle to look down over it.
 For that reason, each story in this collection has a strange and unique guardian spirit whose sometimes benevolent, and sometimes malevolent, presence informs the characters and their actions.
 Gargoyles shows one of our best writers at the top of his form.

-Short-listed for the Governor General's Literary Awards: Fiction 2006
+- Short-listed Governor General's Literary Awards: Fiction, 2006